 May 5, 2016

-LUSAKA, ZAMBIA — Adinas Tembo, 3, approaches a group of children playing with a ball in her neighborhood in an urban slum known as Bauleni compound.
+LUSAKA, ZAMBIA — Adinas Tembo, 3, approaches a group of children playing with a ball in her neighborhood in a low-income neighborhood known as Bauleni compound.
 But before she can join them, everyone leaves.
 She walks back to her home, almost in tears.
 Her mother, Mary Phiri, comforts her with a hug.

 “We will soon move out of here to a place where you can play freely,” she says to her.

 Since Adinas recovered from cholera in March, she and her mother have been shunned by their Lusaka community.